-Secondly, if there are any hold-ups or problems with your mortgage loan it means you won’t need to panic as you will still have plenty of time.
-If for some reason they were to refuse you a mortgage on your property, starting early will give you plenty of time to switch to another lender and stop your monthly repayments increasing.
+One benefit is if there are any hold-ups or problems with your mortgage loan it means you won’t need to panic as you will still have plenty of time.
+If for some reason they were to refuse you a mortgage on your property, starting early will give you plenty of time to switch to another lender and stop your monthly repayments from increasing.

 What are the timescales for my Barclays mortgage application to be approved?

-- You will need to have an interview with a mortgage consultant who will ask you for information about you and your income & outgoings.
+- You will need to have an interview with a mortgage consultant who will ask you for information about yourself and your income & outgoings.